Early Hearing Detection and Intervention Program

-Listen Up!
+Can Your Baby Hear?
 A Parent Guide to Newborn Hearing Screening.
 Click here for the Spanish version of the brochure.
 This brochure is for parents and explains the newborn hearing screening process, provides information and resources around hearing loss, and includes a checklist of age appropriate speech, hearing and behaviors.

-*IMPORTANT* Family Plan of Care for Infants\Children Who are Deaf or Hard of Hearing.
+Family Plan of Care for Infants\Children Who are Deaf or Hard of Hearing.
 A tool for families to help them compile and share information about their child as it relates to their hearing loss.
 Parents can print this template and bring it to all medical appointments to record important health updates, as well as to share with providers.
 Print as needed.

 The Connecticut Early Hearing Detection and Intervention Task Force handout How’s My Child Doing?
 How Hearing, Language, & Speech Are Connected.
 A handout that gives families guidance on their child’s hearing, language, and speech through 3 years of age.